 4. Probiotic supplements

 Some probiotic supplements may offer a natural solution to yeast infection.
-These are available in pharmacies and health stores.
+These are available in pharmacies and health stores, or online.

 Some brands of probiotic supplements sell specially formulated products for female reproductive health.
 These aim to restore the balance of bacteria and yeast in the vagina.
 The supplements are taken orally or inserted vaginally.